GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/custom_routines/README.md

 * `scale-tier` is to choose the tier.
 For this sample, we use BASIC.
 However, if you need to use accelerators for instance, or do a distributed training, you will need a different tier.
 * `region`: which region to run the training job in.
 * `stream-logs`: streams the logs until the job finishes.
+* `config`: passing the config file which contains the hyperparameter tuning information.

 ## Clean Up
 If you were able to run [train-cloud.sh](./scripts/train-cloud.sh) successfully, you have